roomle/roomle-blender-addon/io_mesh_roomle/README.txt

 Changelog

+# known issues
+* Multiple instances of the same Mesh combined with apply rotation or custom scale can create wrong scale/rotations (Assets0/bacon-x#7)
+* Normal export with applied rotations is untested (esp. internal meshes)
+* Normal export in combination with no UVs creates invalid AddMesh commands (Assets0/bacon-x#6)

 # 0.4.0-beta
 * Support for per object scale.
 It gets applied to mesh data
 * Support for applying rotations in mesh data